 - Go to Tools > Measure > 3-Point Radius or press SHIFT+

 ALT+U. The 3-Point Radius measurement mode is engaged.

-- Alternatively, click 3-Point Radius on the Measurement panel.
+- Alternatively, click 3-Point Radius on the Measurements panel.

 Note: The keyboard shortcut for the radius measurement tool automatically calls the most recently used version of the tool, either this one or the Center Radius Measurement tool.

-- Click to define one end of the arc.
+- In the document, click to define one end of the arc.

 - Click any other point on the arc that is not the other end.

 - Click to define the other end of the arc.

 The result will be a pie-piece shape with the radius of the implied circle measured.